‘DETROIT’ Review: Will History Repeat Itself?

 Once I viewed the scene where a young man was bleeding out underneath a car after being shot while running from the police with only groceries in his hand, I knew this review would be different.
 It was only minutes into the film, and already I felt heavy and emotional knowing this has happened in my city.
 No, I could not write this review unbiased, after all, I am a black woman born and raised in Detroit, this hits home, this is personal.

 It’s human nature to sympathize and on a base level empathizes as the saying goes, “until it happens to you.”
-And while the cast of “DETROIT” embodied the skills and the research to execute this story supremely, it’s still may be viewed to those outside of Detroit just as an event, a good story, although to director Kathryn Bigelow it’s one that must be told.
+And while the cast of “DETROIT” embodied the skills and the research to execute this story, it still will be viewed to those outside of Detroit just as an event, a good story, although to director Kathryn Bigelow it’s one that must be told.

 Bigelow admitted as a white woman, she may not be the best person to tell this story.